Personal Injury Attorney Missouri Who Can Fight for Your Compensation

 People who are crushed in car crashes, slip and falls, and other accidents caused by another person’s negligence are entitled to compensation for their injuries.
 There are several types of compensation, also known as damages, that victims can recover in a personal injury case.
 Here’s a look at the different types of personal injury damages:

 The second type of compensation is known as non-economic damages.
 These damages are often referred to as pain and suffering damages because they are awarded to victims who have experienced mental or physical pain and suffering as a result of their injuries.
-For instance, if a victim is experiencing depression due to her injuries, she is entitled to compensation for this emotional distress.
+For instance, if a victim is experiencing depression due to their injuries, she is entitled to compensation for this emotional distress.

 It’s fairly easy to calculate the value of medical expenses and lost wages, but it’s much harder to quantify pain and suffering.
 For this reason, it’s important to let an experienced personal injury attorney calculate the value of your claim.

-Unfortunately, the victim will not get to keep all of the punitive damages that are awarded to him.
+Unfortunately, the victim will not get to keep all of the punitive damages that are awarded to them.
 In Missouri, half of the punitive damages awarded to the victim must be paid to the state.

 If you have been drinking, use our "Blood Alcohol Content (BAC) Calculator"to estimate your Blood Alcohol Content (BAC) before you drive, but please keep in mind that the information it provides is just an estimate and may not be inaccurate.